-As we started to realize that our work-from-home situations weren’t just temporary stopgaps, it became clear we needed to stop just stabilizing business and return to moving things forward.
-Goals still needed to be met, customer relationships needed to be maintained, and new employees were needed to help make it all happen.
+As we started to realise that our work-from-home situations weren’t just temporary stopgaps, it became clear we needed to stop just stabilizing business and return to moving things forward.
+Goals still needed to be met, customer relationships needed to be maintained, and new personnel were needed to help make it all happen.

 But hiring during a pandemic created a new set of challenges, forcing recruiters to rethink talent acquisition.
 How do you give candidates a feel for company culture or any type of human connection when an in-person interview is out of the question?
 As work environments became 24/7 in nature, could the delivery of information keep up?

 Whether your company’s return to office will adhere to some type of hybrid schedule in a physical workplace or remain fully remote, experts say virtual hiring is here to stay.
 Regardless of where people are working, hiring processes will combine virtual and in-person elements, said 70 percent of the respondents to a survey by LinkedIn that included more than 1,500 talent acquisition professionals from 28 countries.

 “Job interviews will largely continue to be conducted virtually,“ Candace Nicolls, senior vice president of people and workplace at Snagajob, a Glen Allen, Va.-based online staffing platform that specialises in matching candidates to hourly wage jobs, told SHRM.

 “Even for businesses resuming in-person operations, I expect that virtual and automated interviews will instead replace many in-person touch points, helping to accelerate timelines while also providing a critical layer of safety as we continue to observe social distancing rules.“